-Our Recommendations to the Biden-Harris Administration: "Hemp For Renewal: Reconnecting and Revitalizing Rural America"
+Our Recommendations to the Biden-Harris Administration--"Hemp For Renewal: Reconnecting and Revitalizing Rural America"

-Rural communities across America have felt estranged from our economy and body politic for a long time, and the persistence of this estrangement continues to poison our civic and electoral discourse.
+Rural communities across America have felt estranged from our economy and body politic for a long time, and the persistence of this estrangement has continued to poison our civic and electoral discourse.
 The pandemic-driven disruption to the US economy exacerbates this problem further, as farmers nationwide face the loss of their traditional markets, existentially threatening smaller, independent and minority-owned farms in particular.
 Meanwhile, upheavals in global supply chains threaten American manufacturing, as our accelerating climate crisis demands a deep and lasting change in how we manage our farms and how we produce food, fiber and fuel.

-Hemp is a keystone crop for economic recovery, equity and climate-smart agriculture.
 Hemp’s transformative promise beckons its consideration as a keystone of our bio-based future.
 Cultivated for millennia to make textiles and paper, today hemp is a resurgent crop that can be grown productively by farms large and small in all 50 states, not only for textiles and paper, but also for nutrient-rich foods, wildly popular consumer wellness products, renewable fuels, and an expansive range of climate-smart building materials and advanced composites that offer sustainable and climate-friendly alternatives to the use of fossil fuels.
 Hemp also represents a potential lifeline to smaller farms that have suffered most from the vagaries of economic inequities and climate change, while its cultivation promises important gains for climate-smart agriculture and the health of America’s croplands as well: it lends itself to regenerative farming methods, it supports biodiversity and accumulation of soil nutrients and carbon, and it is well-suited for crop rotation and bioremediation.